secretstartups/handbook/support/workflows/account_verification.html.md

 As part of access recovery, if 2FA removal is not involved, then skip the following steps and move on to the next section.

-1. Apply the **"Support::SaaS::2FA::2FA Challenges"** macro if they have not answered the challenges already.
+1. Apply the [`Support::SaaS::2FA::2FA Challenges` macro](https://gitlab.com/search?utf8=%E2%9C%93&group_id=2573624&project_id=17008590&scope=&search_code=true&snippets=false&repository_ref=master&nav_source=navbar&search=id%3A+103721068) if they have not answered the challenges already.
 1. The macro marks the ticket as "Pending"

 #### If the user responds with the need for further verification (by answering the challenges)

 > **Note**: In case the user sends back very minimal information and it's clear it's not sufficient or the answers are vague, reply asking for more information immediately after their response.
 You can provide some additional guidance, such as "please provide the exact date and time of the commit, not just an approximate".

-1. Using the [Risk Factor Worksheet](https://drive.google.com/drive/u/0/search?q=Risk%20factor%20worksheet%20parent:1nI4lCILooN-0U_RmPJP6_cNyIDgXJR99) (internal only), determine the appropriate data classification level and the risk factor you have determined from customer's answers to the challenges.
+1. Using the [2FA App in Zendesk](../support-ops/documentation/zendesk_global_apps.html#2fa-app), determine the appropriate data classification level and the risk factor you have determined from customer's answers to the challenges.

    - For almost all cases, the originating email should be the same as the one listed on the account.
    - An existing paid plain is required for 2FA resets.
 However, challenge responses can be accepted from any group or project associated with the user.
 This includes groups or projects that are not associated with a paid plan.
+   - Backup to app: [Risk Factor Worksheet](https://drive.google.com/drive/u/0/search?q=Risk%20factor%20worksheet%20parent:1nI4lCILooN-0U_RmPJP6_cNyIDgXJR99) (internal only)

-1. Use the macro **"Support::SaaS::2FA::2FA Internal Note"** to put an internal note on the ticket.
+1. Use the macro [`Support::SaaS::2FA::2FA Internal Note`](https://gitlab.com/search?utf8=%E2%9C%93&group_id=2573624&project_id=17008590&scope=&search_code=true&snippets=false&repository_ref=master&nav_source=navbar&search=id%3A+360043856894) to put an internal note on the ticket.
 Edit with the relevant admin link and copy the bottom table from the Risk Factor Worksheet into the note.

 1. Request that your decision be peer-reviewed by another member of the team via Slack.